ivanepopov/namazo-commerce/README.md

 ## Todos
 - Add more categories with products
-- Implement a search functionality for the entire site
 - Add user authentication and personalization features
 - Implement a shopping cart feature
 - Integrate FastAPI backend with a MongoDB database to store product data